 Moreover, ELDs record latitude and longitude with the precision of two decimal places, unless the Personal Use driving category is chosen which lowers the accuracy to one decimal place.
 The information about the vehicle’s geographical location will show an approximate distance and direction to a nearby identifiable location, in terms of a city, town, or village, with a State abbreviation.

 Default duty status

-ELDs automatically switch the duty status to “On-Duty, Not Driving” when the vehicle hasn’t been in motion for five consecutive minutes and over, and the driver hasn’t responded to an ELD prompt within one minute.
-AOBRDs aren’t required to change the duty status when the vehicle isn’t in motion.
+ELDs automatically make the change of duty status to “On-Duty, Not Driving” when the vehicle hasn’t been in motion for five consecutive minutes and over, and the driver hasn’t responded to an ELD prompt within one minute.
+AOBRDs aren’t required to trigger duty status changes when the vehicle isn’t in motion.